craftcms/docs/docs/3.x/assets.md

 ## Assets Page

-When you create your first volume, an “Assets” item will be added to the main control panel navigation.
+When you create your first volume, an **Assets** item will be added to the main control panel navigation.
 Clicking on it will take you to the Assets page, which shows a list of all of your volumes in the left sidebar, and the selected volume’s files in the main content area.

 From this page, you can do the following: